Joseph Lamb (composer): Career

+Personal life

+Lamb married Amelia Collins in 1922.
+They had four children: Patricia (1924–2022), Richard (1926–?), Robert (1927–2023), and Donald (1930–2003).

 With the revival of interest in ragtime in the 1950s, Lamb shared his memories of Joplin and other early ragtime figures with music historians.
 Many were surprised to find that not only was he still living but that he was white.
 He composed new rags, brought out compositions that had never been published, and made recordings.
 A year before his death in 1960 the album Joseph Lamb: A Study in Classic Ragtime was released by Folkways Records.
 He died of a heart attack in Brooklyn at age 72.